danielsaidi/SwiftKit/README.md

 This project contains a demo app that lets you explore `SwiftKit` through interactive demos.

-The demo app aims to provide a more intuitive way to explore the library.
+The demo app provides an intuitive way to explore the library.
 Together with the extensive documentation and SwiftUI previews, I hope you'll find it easy to understand how the various parts of the library works.

 To run the demo app, just open and run the `Demo.xcodeproj` project. `macOS` is currenty not supported.